yanivyacoby/a-guide-to-your-phd/guide.md

 specifically, many of the challenges are not about the technical work you'll do in your PhD, but are about the soft-skills and mental aspects of the PhD process.
-In this workshop, we'll go over three sources of stress you may encounter in your PhD, and specifically within your first year:
+In this workshop, we'll go over three sources of stress you may encounter in your PhD, and especially within your first year:

 1. [What should you expect from yourself in your first year?](#sec1)
 2. What does your advisor expect from you in your first year?